bazelbuild/bazel/site/docs/configurable-attributes.md

 **_Configurable attributes_**, commonly known as [`select()`](
-be/functions.html#select), is a Bazel feature that lets users toggle the values of BUILD rule attributes at the command line.
+be/functions.html#select), is a Bazel feature that lets users toggle the values of build rule attributes at the command line.

 This can be used, for example, for a multiplatform library that automatically chooses the appropriate implementation for the architecture, or for a